ebu/qc/qc-reports/README.md

 * **Best practice guidance** for interoperability: [qc-reports-best-practice-guidance.md](qc-reports-best-practice-guidance.md)
 * **QC Report sample**: [qc-report-generic-sample.xml](qc-report-generic-sample.xml)
-* **QC Report inspector (experimental) 🖥️**: [qc-report-inspector/](qc-report-inspector/)
+* **QC Report inspector (experimental)**: `qc-report-inspector/`

+ℹ️ A [**deployment of the latest QC Report inspector**](https://ebu.github.io/qc/qc-reports/qc-report-inspector/) is available (deployed from the head of the "main" branch)

 ## EBU QC Report explainer

 The diagram below shows an example of constructing an EBU QC Report to capture the details of testing an MXF media file.
 A QC Report is an instance of the QCReport class in the [QC data model](../qc-data-model/).
-The QCItemDefinition (another class in the [QC data model](../qc-data-model/)) instances could be obtained from a catalogue and queried via the [QC catalogue API](../qc-catalogue-api/).
+The QCItemDefinition (another class in the [QC data model](../qc-data-model/)) instances could be obtained from a catalogue using the [QC catalogue API](../qc-catalogue-api/).

 ![EBU QC Report Explainer](explainer.drawio.svg)